 - Composing texts that are appropriate to the digital platform.

 - Issuing text/video commands or recording video messages.

 Explore work-related examples at each CLB stage

 The Canadian Language Benchmarks (CLB) describe communicative ability in English as a Second Language (ESL).
 The CLB organize 12 benchmarks into three stages of ability: Stage I (Basic), Stage II (Intermediate) and Stage III (Advanced).

-Learners may already possess Digital skills but lack the English language to demonstrate them.
+Learners may already possess Digital skills but lack the English and the sign language to demonstrate them.
 For this reason, there is no direct correspondence between Digital and CLB levels.